MrMicrowaveOven/SpreadsheetCalculator/README.md

 ## Where the Project is Now

 The project is now live, and can be found [here](https://spreadsheet-calculator.herokuapp.com/).
-Minimum requirements are done, and I threw in the spreadsheet-like interface which will probably make client-side validation easier (working with cells, not the whole spreadsheet as a string).
+Minimum requirements are done, and I threw in the spreadsheet-like interface with some limited Server-side validations.

 If you would like to view the database, it can be found [here](https://spreadsheet-calculator.herokuapp.com/spreadsheets).
 To purge, just send a DELETE request to https://spreadsheet-calculator.herokuapp.com/spreadsheets.